CRMTechnologies/crmtdigital.com/content/insights/oracle-eloqua-19a-release-overview.md

 The Eloqua reporting dashboards get a useful UI refresh, with Insight click-through and export capabilities becoming much more prominent where available.
 These options have also been added to more campaign reports.
 The individual email dashboards are now much easier to get to, with direct links to them from the email editor.
 As part of this, the email click-through visualizer option in the email editor menus has been removed, because this report is also found on the aforementioned email performance dashboards.

 Finally, there are quite a few API changes in this release, some of which were introduced last month.
 The most useful is the LinkedToContactDate activity field in the Bulk API, which indicates when a visitor record was linked to a contact.
 This enables the export of historical activity data for contacts that have just become known, facilitating more comprehensive reporting through BI tools and data warehouses.
 Another change is the creation of an Audit Log API, which can interrogate the system log of user actions through the API.
-The actual export link is sent by email, but the change will be welcome by security and compliance teams.</p><small>The Oracle Eloqua 19A Update is scheduled for February 16th, 2018.
+The actual export link is sent by email, but the change will be welcome by security and compliance teams.

+<small>The Oracle Eloqua 19A Update is scheduled for February 16th, 2018.
 Contents of the release are subject to change.
 Full details, including smaller changes not mentioned in this article, can be found in the official <a href="https://www.oracle.com/webfolder/technetwork/tutorials/tutorial/cloud/eloqua/releases/19A/19A-eloqua-nfs.htm">release notes</a>.</small>